siobhanlgorman/80s-Mixtape-Quiz/README.md

 * Favicon

-A small image of a cassette tape was used as a favicon
+A small image of a cassette tape was used as a favicon in keeping with the cassette theme.

 * Icons